 The costs for a professional vary, and the more complicated a return is, the higher the costs will be.

-• Those with income above $72,000 who know how to prepare paper forms and can do basic calculations can fill out and file electronic federal tax forms.
-(There is no state tax filing with this option.)
+• Those with income above $73,000 who know how to prepare paper forms and can do basic calculations can fill out and file electronic federal tax forms.
+(There is no state tax filing with this option, however.)

+Gathering the right papers is an important part of preparing for tax season.
 By the end of January, you should have received tax documents from employers, brokerage firms, and others you did business with.
-They include a W-2 for a salaried worker and 1099s for contract workers or freelancers.
+They include a W-2 for a salaried worker and what are known as 1099s for freelancers and contract workers.

 Employers will send the documents in the mail or electronically.